 WSL with VS Code

 If you are currently a VS Code user (or are considering becoming one), you can install an extension to be able to access, edit, and track files in the WSL from VS Code.
-Follow the instructions here to get started.
+The extension is located here.
+The instructions to use it are located here

 Seeing jacoco and pitest output on WSL